ARCHER2-HPC/archer2-docs/docs/research-software/index.md

 ### Not on the list?

-If the code you are interested in is not in the above list, we may still be able to help you install your own version, either individually, or as a project.
+If the software you are interested in is not in the above list, we may still be able to help you install your own version, either individually, or as a project.
 Please [contact the Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html).